-Learn how to create a phonotrope—a looping animation for motion graphics or web design—using a record player and Adobe Photoshop and After Effects.
+Learn how to create a Phonotrope—a looping animation for motion graphics or web design—using a record player, Adobe Photoshop, and After Effects.

 You're welcome, world.

 You'll get hands on and color, cut, paste, and draw and, along the way, learn about the logistics of player speeds, frames, video capture, and lighting.
 In the final chapter, you'll get tips and inspiration for taking your Phonotrope to the next level with transparency and mixed media.

 - Understanding frame and speed settings

 - Using Illustrator and Photoshop to plan a Phonotrope guide